Ranking Edges by their Impact on the Spectral Complexity of Information Diffusion over Networks: Discussion

 \section{Discussion}

 In this paper, we have proposed a centrality measure derived from von Neumann entropy (VNE) to identify and rank network edges according to their impact on the spectral complexity of information diffusion over a graph.
-Our work complements prior work \cite{ghavasieh2021unraveling} that similarly uses VNE to obtain a centrality measure but which only considered the importance of nodes.
+Our work complements prior work \cite{ghavasieh2021unraveling} that {uses VNE to obtain a node centrality measure and which does not use first-order approximation theory to be scalable for large graphs}.
 In Sec.~\ref{sec:Rank}, we developed a measure for the importance of each edge $(p,q)\in\mathcal{E}$ by considering how VNE would change upon its removal.
 We rank the edges according to these VNE perturbations, and the resulting top-ranked edge is the one such that its removal would most increase VNE (and subsequently, most increase the spectral complexity of information diffusion at timescale $\beta$).
 Our approach complements existing centrality measures that are related to information spreading \cite{freeman1977set,katz1953new,estrada2009communicability,estrada2010network,kempe2003maximizing,kitsak2010identification,lehmann2018complex} but which do not consider the spectral complexity of information diffusion, as measured by VNE.
+Because the direct computation of VNE perturbations are computationally expensive (or infeasible) for large-scale graphs, in Sec.~\ref{sec:Rank2} we developed an approximate ranking of edges based on first-order approximation theory that can efficiently predict these VNE perturbations.
+That said, we note that the computational challenges are not fully resolved for VNE-based analyses of graphs.
+First, VNE requires one to compute a full set of matrix eigenvalues, which has a general scaling of $\mathcal{O}(N^3)$ for graphs with $N$ nodes.
+In principle, this poor computational scaling could be mitigated by incorporating spectral approximation techniques such as those that rely on message passing \cite{cantwell2019loops}, subgraph motifs \cite{preciado2010local,preciado2012moment}, kernel polynomial methods \cite{weisse2006kernel,dong2019network}, random matrix theory \cite{peixoto2013eigenvalue}, {and randomized numerical linear algebra \cite{martinsson2020randomized}.}